University of Kentucky College of Pharmacy: Academics

 Students at the University of Kentucky College of Pharmacy may earn a PharmD degree through a 4-year professional program, which consists of 3 years of didactic courses followed by 1 year of clinical pharmacy rotations.
-In additional, the College of Pharmacy offers several dual-degree programs that allow prospective pharmacists to receive an additional degree along with a PharmD.
-These include the Master's of Pharmaceutical Science, the Master's of Public Health, and the Master's of Business Administration.
+In addition, the College of Pharmacy offers several dual-degree programs that allow prospective pharmacists to receive an additional degree along with a PharmD.
+These include the Masters of Pharmaceutical Sciences, the Masters of Public Health, the Masters in Public Administration, and the Masters of Business Administration.